WASHINGTON (WKOW) -- LG Electronics is recalling about 161,000 of its electric ranges over fire and burn concerns.

 Click here to see the models involved in this recall.

 The ranges were sold at Best Buy, Home Depot, Sears, and regional appliance retailers nationwide from January 2006 to June 2010.

-immediately stop using the recalled electric range until it is repaired.
+If you own a recalled range, immediately contact LG to schedule a free in-home repair.
+Consumers whose burner heat setting cannot be regulated by using the controls or who experience problems with a cooktop burner remaining on, should immediately stop using the recalled electric range until it is repaired.
 For more information, contact LG by phone at 1-855-400-4638 or visit their website.